-INDSPEC Holding Corporation......
-411 Seventh Avenue, Suite 300 Pittsburgh, Pennsylvania 15219 (412) 765-1200 INDSPEC Holding Corporation is a Delaware corporation.
+INDSPEC Holding Corporation 411 Seventh Avenue, Suite 300 Pittsburgh, Pennsylvania 15219 (412) 765-1200 INDSPEC Holding Corporation is a Delaware corporation.
 INDSPEC Chemical Corporation is the operating subsidiary of INDSPEC.
 INDSPEC believes that it is the largest producer of resorcinol in the world and the sole commercial producer of resorcinol in the United States.
 Resorcinol is a chemical used primarily as a bonding and stiffening agent in the manufacture of tires and tread rubber.
 In addition, resorcinol is used in the manufacture of high performance wood adhesives, ultraviolet light stabilizers, sunscreens, dyestuffs, pharmaceuticals, agrichemicals, carbonless paper and fire retardant plastic additives.
-See "The Companies -- INDSPEC" and "Business of INDSPEC."

-Roundtable was organized as a Delaware corporation by Castle Harlan Partners II, L.P. ("CHPII") and certain other Stockholders solely for the purpose of engaging in the Merger.
-Roundtable has engaged in no business activity and has no assets or liabilities other than (i) the 29,496 shares of INDSPEC Common Stock contributed to it by CHPII and such other Stockholders (representing approximately 63% of the shares of INDSPEC Common Stock outstanding as of January , 1996) and (ii) its rights and obligations under the Merger Agreement and the Voting Agreement.
-See "The Companies -- Roundtable."

-Occidental Petroleum Corporation...
-10889 Wilshire Boulevard Los Angeles, California 90024 (310) 208-8800 Occidental is a Delaware corporation that explores for, develops, produces and markets crude oil and natural gas; engages in interstate and intrastate natural gas transmission and marketing; and manufactures and markets a variety of basic chemicals, petrochemicals and polymers and plastics.
+See "The Companies INDSPEC" and "Business of INDSPEC."
+Roundtable Corp Roundtable was organized as a Delaware corporation by c/o Castle Harlan Partners II, L.P.
+Castle Harlan Partners II, L.P. ("CHPII") and certain other Stockholders solely for the purpose of engaging in 150 East 58th Street the Merger.
+Roundtable has engaged in no business New York, New York 10155 activity and has no assets or liabilities other than (i) (212) 644-8600 the 29,496 shares of INDSPEC Common Stock contributed to () it by CHPII and such other Stockholders (representing approximately 63% of the shares of INDSPEC Common Stock outstanding as of February , 1996) and (ii) its rights and obligations under the Merger Agreement and the Voting Agreement.
+See "The Companies Roundtable."
+Occidental Petroleum Corporation Occidental is a Delaware corporation that explores for, 10889 Wilshire Boulevard develops, produces and markets crude oil and natural Los Angeles, California 90024 gas; engages in interstate and intrastate natural gas (310) 208-8800 transmission and marketing; and manufactures and markets a variety of basic chemicals, petrochemicals and polymers and plastics.
 Occidental conducts its principal operations through three subsidiaries: Occidental Oil and Gas Corporation, MidCon Corp. and Occidental Chemical Corporation.
-See "The Companies -- Occidental."
+See "The Companies Occidental."